mrmodise/loopback4-calling-other-apis/README.md

 # Calling Other APIs
 This is a demo project that illustrates calling APIs from within Loopback 4.
-Unlike most demos you have seen online this demo project covers invoking an API that is protected (requires username and password).
+Unlike most demos you have seen online this demo project covers invoking an API that is protected (requires username and password), and include Redis for caching requests.

  The project has 3 controllers that map to 5 end points, namely: